dschanoeh/hover-ddns/README.md

   * Using the ipify API
   * Issuing OpenDNS DNS queries
   * Extracting the address from a local network interface
-* Cron syntax can be used to schedule periodic updates
+* Cron syntax can be used to schedule periodic updates (first update will always be immediate after start)
 * Multiple domains and hostnames can be specified.
 All will be updated with the same IP address info

 ## Usage